clintcd/InstilledDemo/README.md

 # InstilledDemo
 Instilled demo application.

-To build this app in a great IDE, either launch your copy if IntelliJ IDEA, or download a 30 day eval here: https://www.jetbrains.com/idea/download  **
+To build this app in a great IDE, either launch your copy of IntelliJ IDEA, or download a 30 day eval here: https://www.jetbrains.com/idea/download  **

 To build the project, just select the menu Build->Rebuild Project